 It includes a few other specified foods each day, but we’re talking about “indulgences” like plain baked potatoes and whole tomatoes.

 Team #CabbageSoup claims you’ll drop about 10 pounds in 7 days on the CSD, which isn’t healthy or sustainable.
-Not to mention any weight loss that happens is merely a result of your body using up glycogen stores and depleting water retention.
+Not to mention the weight loss that happens is mostly a result of your body using up glycogen stores and depleting water retention.
 So as soon you return to a less restrictive diet, your body will just start storing water again.

 Whose idea was it anyway?